orcada-io/guides/website/docs/stake-pool/slot-leader-node.md

 ### Query the leadership schedule

-Now we can use the Cardano CLI to query the leadership schedule for the **current** epoch:
+Now you can use the Cardano CLI to query the leadership schedule for the **current** epoch:

 ```
 export CARDANO_NODE_SOCKET_PATH=/ipc/node.socket